 Although search engines can usually find your pages by the way they are linked from other places on the internet, it is good practice to create a Sitemap that gives search engine 'bots' a list of the pages on your website.
 Think of it as a map to find all the content on your site.

-Sitemaps are not only important for search engines, they are also very helpful for people with disabilities who may need a simple interface to view your site structure and navigate around the site without using your menu structures.
+Sitemaps are not only important for search engines, they are also helpful for people with disabilities who may need a simple interface to view your site structure and navigate the site without using your menu structures.
 W3C Working Group Note on Sitemaps

 A sitemap serves several purposes:

 - Provides a structured list showing an overview of all content on your website

 - Allows a visitor to quickly get an overview of your site structure

 - Provides an alternative way of navigating your website, without the need for complex menu structures

 - Provides search engines with a means of finding content that might not be available through your menu structures (e.g. landing pages)

 It is possible to provide sitemaps for specific types of information, including: